-With regards to ezetimibe, PCSK9 inhibitors, and bile acid sequestrants, there have been no randomized studies that have examined the effect of these drugs on cardiovascular end points in subjects with diabetes.
-In non-diabetic subjects bile acid sequestrants have reduced cardiovascular events [114, 115].
+With regard to ezetimibe, PCSK9 inhibitors, and bile acid sequestrants, there have been no randomized monotherapy studies that have examined the effect of these drugs on cardiovascular end points in subjects with diabetes.
+In non-diabetic subjects bile acid sequestrants have reduced cardiovascular events [72, 73].
 Since bile acid sequestrants have a similar beneficial impact on serum lipid levels in diabetic and non-diabetic subjects one would anticipate that these drugs would also result in a reduction in events in the diabetic population.
-There are no outcome studies with ezetimibe monotherapy in patients with diabetes but given that this drug reduces LDL cholesterol levels and in combination with statins reduces cardiovascular events one would anticipate that ezetimibe monotherapy will also reduce cardiovascular events.
-Outcome studies with PCSK9 inhibitors are on-going.
+However, bile acid sequestrants can raise triglyceride levels and therefore must be used with caution in hypertriglyceridemic patients.
+There are no outcome studies with ezetimibe monotherapy or PCSK9 inhibitor monotherapy in patients with diabetes but given that these drugs reduce LDL cholesterol levels and in combination with statins reduce cardiovascular events one would anticipate that ezetimibe and PCSK9 inhibitor monotherapy will also reduce cardiovascular events.

-Combination Therapy:
+Combination Therapy

 The studies with statins have been so impressive that most patients with diabetes over the age of 40 are routinely treated with statin therapy and younger patients with diabetes at high risk for cardiovascular disease are also typically on statin therapy (see Current Guidelines Section).
-Therefore a key issue is whether the addition of other lipid lowering drugs to statins will result in a further reduction in cardiovascular events.
+Therefore, a key issue is whether the addition of other lipid lowering drugs to statins will result in a further reduction in cardiovascular events.
 A difficulty with such studies is that the reduction in cardiovascular events induced by statin therapy is so robust that very large trials may be required to see additional benefit.